-There has been a marked increase in the number of cases of Brucella canis since the summer of 2020 (over 40 cases to date, with only 2 cases prior to 2020).
+There has been a marked increase in the number of cases of Brucella canis since the summer of 2020 (over 97 cases in 2023 alone, with only 3 cases prior to 2020).
 A statement by Public Health England reviews the current situation and makes key recommendations to veterinary professionals, as well as organisations importing dogs from Brucella canis endemic countries.